-- Such international commitments, if not entered into by the Community, are contrary to Community law and deprive the latter of its effectiveness, because they have a discriminatory effect, cause distortions of competition and destabilise the Community market through the participation in it of airlines of non-member countries.
-American carriers could thus operate in the Community without being subject to all the Community obligations, traffic would be drawn towards one Member State to the detriment of the others, and the equilibrium sought by the establishment of common rules would be broken. - It follows from paragraphs 25 and 26 of Opinion 2/91 of 19 March 1993 ([1993] ECR I-1061), that Member States are not entitled to enter into international commitments, even in order to follow existing Community legislation, since this risks making that legislation excessively rigid by impeding its adaptation and amendment, thereby 'affecting' it. - In the alternative, the Commission submits that, even if a complete set of common rules had not been established, that would be irrelevant to the outcome of this case since, as the Court confirmed in paragraphs 25 and 26 of Opinion 2/91, Community competence is recognised as established if the agreement concerned falls within an area already largely covered by progressively adopted Community rules, as is the case here. - Even if the absence of some common rules on certain matters relating to the commitments in question were to lead the Court to find that there was no exclusive Community competence in relation to those matters, the Kingdom of Denmark could not on its own, that is to say, without the participation of the Community, enter into the disputed commitments. - According to the Danish Government, it is clear from the 'third package' of measures liberalising air transport, namely Regulations Nos 2407/92, 2408/92 and 2409/92, that those measures concerned the internal market.
-However, it does not result from the 'third package' that the internal market cannot be distinguished from the external market.
-That is so, in particular, because the case since the traffic attributable to Community airlines is, for the most part, situated within the common market and the large majority of airlines established in the European Community guarantee only routes within the common market.
-The Danish Government claims further that the numerous bilateral air transport agreements concluded between Member States and non-member countries have not yet constituted an obstacle to the establishment of a properly functioning internal market in air transport.
+64 Such international commitments, if not entered into by the Community, are contrary to Community law and deprive the latter of its effectiveness, because they have a discriminatory effect, cause distortions of competition and disturb the Community market through the participation in it of airlines of non-member countries.
+American carriers could thus operate in the Community without being subject to all the Community obligations, traffic would be drawn towards one Member State to the detriment of the others, and the equilibrium sought by the establishment of common rules would be broken.

-An exclusive external competence of the Community can result from only three possible sources: first, complete Community harmonisation in the sector concerned; second, the adoption of Community rules on the status of persons and companies originating in non-member countries or, third, the adoption of Community rules conferring on the Community institutions competence to conclude treaties with non-member countries.

-The Danish Government disputes that the bilateral commitments resulting from the amendments made in 1995 affect the Community legislation within the meaning of the AETR judgment.
-It considers, first, that no complete set of common rules has been established in the air transport sector.
-Further, it maintains that the commitments are not contrary to the Community provisions adopted in that sector.
-Finally, it claims that those provisions do not confer on the Community competence to conclude agreements with non-member countries.
+65 It follows from paragraphs 25 and 26 of Opinion 2/91 of 19 March 1993 ([1993] ECR I-1061), that Member States are not entitled to enter into international commitments, even in order to follow existing Community legislation, since this risks making that legislation excessively rigid by impeding its adaptation and amendment, thereby 'affecting' it.

+66 In the alternative, the Commission submits that, even if a complete set of common rules had not been established, that would be irrelevant to the outcome of this case since, as the Court confirmed in paragraphs 25 and 26 of Opinion 2/91, Community competence is recognised as established if the agreement concerned falls within an area already largely covered by progressively adopted Community rules, as is the case here.

+67 If the Court were, nevertheless, to find that the Community legislation cannot be regarded as complete on the ground that, as the Kingdom of Sweden maintains, certain elements, whether accessory or not, are still lacking, that, too, would not be decisive for the outcome of the action, since, in that case, the Kingdom of Sweden could not undertake the disputed commitments on its own.

+68 The Swedish Government points out that, according to the AETR judgment, Member States lose the right to enter into obligations towards non-member countries as and when common rules are established which could be affected by those obligations.
+It is, the Government submits, therefore necessary to establish whether the disputed commitments concern an area which is already the subject either of Community measures containing provisions on the treatment of the airlines of non-member countries or of a global harmonisation of the rules on air traffic in the Community.

-In particular, Regulations Nos 2407/92, 2408/92 and 2409/92, which make up the 'third package', cover neither the air transport services between the Community and non-member countries nor the traffic rights of airlines from non-member countries.
-The disputed commitments do not therefore affect the body of rules introduced by the 'third package'.
-The Danish Government contends that the provisions in certain regulations relied upon by the Commission are unaffected by the commitments at issue.
-Likewise unaffected are the provisions of the regulations relating to slots and to CRSs.
+69 The Swedish Government examines in minute detail the content of the regulations comprising the 'third package' of measures for liberalising air transport.
+It maintains that those regulations do not concern either air transport with non-member countries or the traffic rights of airlines of non-member countries.
+Therefore, it maintains, the disputed commitments do not affect the system established by the 'third package'.

+70 As for the provisions concerning non-member countries appearing in certain regulations relied on by the Commission, the Swedish Government considers that they are not affected by the disputed commitments.
+Nor are the provisions of those regulations concerning slots or CRSs affected.